A Dish Best Served Cold

-"A Dish Best Served Cold" is the 3rd episode of season 3 of the supernatural drama television series Grimm and the 47th episode overall, which premiered on November 8, 2013, on the cable network NBC.
+"A Dish Best Served Cold" is the third episode of season 3 of the supernatural drama television series Grimm and the 47th episode overall, which premiered on November 8, 2013, on the cable network NBC.
 The episode was written by Rob Wright, and was directed by Karen Gaviola.

 Plot

 Opening quote: "'Tis Death's Park, where he breeds life to feed him.
 Cries of pain are music for his banquet."

 Nick's (David Giuntoli) strength has been increasing after his zombification.
 On a date with Rosalee (Bree Turner), Monroe (Silas Weir Mitchell) proposes that she move in with him, to which she accepts.
-They also run into Sam (George Mount), an old friend of Monroe and his wife Kimber (Ashley Whittaker).
+They also run into Sam (George Mount), an old friend of Monroe and his girlfriend Kimber (Ashley Whittaker).
 That night, a Blutbad runs in the woods and climbs onto a tree where his stomach is bloating and then explodes.

 While Nick and Hank (Russell Hornsby) investigate the death, Renard (Sasha Roiz) receives a call from Sebastien (Christian Lagadec), his spy.
 He tells him that the police couldn't find anything on Eric's desk but he found a note that may lead to Frau Pech's location but finds Adalind (Claire Coffee) there.
 The next day, another victim is found in a tree with the same characteristics.
 Investigating the dead woman's car, Nick and Hank find that she and the Blutbad went to the same restaurant, Raven & Rose, before dying.
 They visit the restaurant to find the chef boss, Graydon Ostler (Dan Bakkedahl) yelling at his employees, all of them are Bauerschwein.

 Juliette (Bitsie Tulloch) suggests to Nick that the victims could have died of gastric dilatation volvulus and Nick deduces that as the chefs were Bauerschwein and the victims were Blutbaden, these killings may be because of their old feud.
 Nick is finally moving out of Monroe's house and Monroe, Rosalee, Juliette, Hank and Bud (Danny Bruno) throw a party to celebrate.
 However, during the celebration, Monroe gets a call from Kimber, who states that Sam may have gone missing.
 Nick discovers that Sam is a Blutbad and also ate at Raven & Rose.

-Rosalee finds that the disease is the result of the Völlige Verzweiflung, a disease that causes their victims to burst their insides out.
-If the food is eaten raw, nothing will happen; but if the food is cooked, it is a toxin to the Blutbaden.
+Rosalee finds that the disease is the result of the Völlige Verzweiflung, a mushroom that causes their victims to burst their insides out.
+If the mushroom is eaten raw, nothing will happen; but if the mushroom is cooked, it is a toxin to the Blutbaden.
 Sam is found by Nick, Hank and Monroe and his stomach explodes, killing him.
 Deducing Ostler is responsible, Monroe goes to kill him.
 Nick manages to get Ostler to confess when Monroe and a pack of Blutbaden arrive at the restaurant to kill him.
 Ostler signs a written confession in the precinct and Renard looks at it and says, "This little piggy went to jail."